 What is the International Residential College Like?

-The International Residential College (IRC) is a vibrant and enriching residential/academic community for over 300 undergraduate students, about 60% domestic and 40% foreign.
-All IRC housing will be air-conditioned as of Fall 2017.
+The International Residential College (IRC) is a vibrant and enriching residential/academic community for over 300 undergraduate students, about 70% domestic and 30% foreign.
+All IRC housing is air-conditioned.
 Accommodations and facilities vary by residence area:

 Munford and Gwathmey Houses are located on Emmet Street near Memorial Gym, and offer both double and single hallway-style rooms that share a large bathroom.
 Common kitchens and beautifully furnished lounges provide great spaces for residents to come together for formal programs or informal socializing.